erikwiffin/erik.wiffin.com/content/posts/Data Engineering for Other People.md

-Pandas has a join method so we can connect that to our original dataset...
+Pandas has a join method, so we can connect that to our original dataset...

 ```python